coot/haddock-example/README.md

 Haddock example
 ===============

-Example how to build haddocs for multiple cabal packages.
+Example how to build haddocks for multiple cabal packages, or check the [haddock manual][haddock-manual]

 Requirements
 ------------